March 28, 2022 By Harlan Cohen

 You will be surprised how quickly hidden college costs will eat away at the money you’ve earned over the summer.
-It just takes an occasional latte, late night pizza, or night out with friends and an, “I’m Treating!” to eat away at your savings.
+It just takes weekly lattes, late night pizza, or a night out with friends and an, “I’m Treating!” to eat away at your savings.
 When you have a budget and track your spending, there are no surprises.
 You’ll need a budget for the first month and a budget for the second month.
 The first month will be a lot of one-time expenses.
 The second month will be more typical recurring expenses.
 You can use a free tracking app like MINT to help you budget and log your spending.
 And if you’re looking for scholarships, find the students who’ve gotten them and figure out how you can get them too.

 6. Ask yourself, “Am I a terrible roommate?”